oh-lang/oh/wishlist.md

 ```
 # the following are equivalent to `My_array: [5, 6, 7]`.

-# this follows the line continuation rule (that we should indent at +2),
+# this is the block-definition style for a variable
+My_array:
+    [5, 6, 7]

+# this is similar to the block definition.
 My_array:   # OK, but...
     [   5
         6
         7
     ]

-# but note it's unnecessary because we also allow opening brackets
+# note it's unnecessary because we also allow opening brackets
 # to get attached to the previous line if the internals are indented.
 My_array:   # better!
 [   5